xcasxcursex/Ender3v2Marlin/README.md

   - Advanced OK enabled - Comms performance improvement to clients eg. OctoPrint
   - TMC Hybrid Threshold enabled - Stepper driver tweak, will provide more torque at the expense of more noise, when motor reaches high speeds
   - Uses hardware EEPROM, not emulated on SD Card - Better performance accessing storage
+  - Re-enabled thermocouple minimum - Fire safety (Disables the heater when the temp sensor acts broken)

 ### Jerk vs JD, SCurve vs LA ...
 Fight!